Connect systems and groups via IDAC

 Connect your system to IDAC

 Connecting your system to IDAC not only gives you as the person in charge better control over accounts and permissions.
-KI as an government authority also gets higher technical security and control over its IT system, which means that certain attack surfaces against KI are drastically reduced.
+KI as a government authority also gets higher technical security and control over its IT system, which means that certain attack surfaces against KI are drastically reduced.

 In addition to the general security and authorization control that comes with a system connection, you as the person in charge also get easier administration of accounts and authorizations, via IDAC's user-friendly interface and standardized processes and methods.
 This makes the work more time-efficient where certain parts can be fully automated.